facebookresearch/hydra/website/docs/tutorials/structured_config/2_minimal_example.md

 ```

 ## Duck typing

-If it swims like a duck and quacks like a duck, it's a "duck".
+The name [Duck typing](https://en.wikipedia.org/wiki/Duck_typing) comes from the phrase "If it walks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck".
-wikipedia.

-blah
+It can be useful when you care about the methods or attributes of an object, not the actual type of the object.

+In the example above `cfg` is duck typed as `MySQLConfig`.
+It is actually an instance of `DictConfig`.
+The duck typing enables static type checking by tools like Mypy or PyCharm.
+This reduces development time by catching coding errors before you run your application.